-Interlocking brick driveways are aesthetically pleasing options for driveways, and are usually easy to maintain as well.
+When it comes to landscaping, many people agree that interlocking brick driveways are aesthetically pleasing options for driveways, and are usually easy to maintain as well.
 This explains their popularity in many parts of the country.
 One of the common problems people encounter with these driveways is dealing with weeds.
 These usually grow between the interlocking bricks, particularly if the driveway is aging and the mortar holding the bricks together is falling apart.
 When left in this state, the driveway could become an eyesore, particularly if the weeds grow noticeably tall.
-There are easy methods to get rid of the weeds, including:

 Many people find that pouring plain salt between the bricks will deter the growth of any plants in the area.
 Part of the reason for this is that salt is highly hygroscopic, which means that it absorbs water from the surrounding soil and makes it less suitable for plant growth.
 The frequency of doing this should be customized; you may need to experiment for some time before finding the ideal duration of time before you can apply more salt between the bricks for long-term weed growth prevention.

 Polymeric sand is easily the most effective, yet most labor-intensive method, also making it the most costly (when done right).
 Polymeric sand contains a mixture of chemical binders and additives, which causes the same chemical reaction as cement, concrete, and grout, when wet.
 When water is added to the mixture, the polymeric sand hardens and acts as a glue between the tiles, which resists water erosion, frost, wind, insects, and in this case, creates an uninhabitable environment for weeds.
 Keep in mind, the quality of sand you decide to purchase will have an impact on lifespan; lower-quality sand may last up to a few months or for a season, while higher-quality sand can last the duration of 10-15 years.
 There are two different methods for installing polymeric sand.